ruby/www.ruby-lang.org/en/news/_posts/2006-09-12-site-launch-at-last.md

 for the Ruby community to comment on, and finally decided on the current design.

-Once the design was chosen it was lovingly converted to <span class="caps">CSS</span> and <span class="caps">XHTML</span> and an [administration system][3] was written for it.
+Once the design was chosen it was lovingly converted to CSS and XHTML and an [administration system][3] was written for it.
 The content was then ported over from the old Web site and massaged by an enthusiastic group of volunteers.

 The Ruby Visual Identity Team is composed of: